abhijit-003/How-to-Create-Telegram-Bot/README.md

 ## 2. Create a Bot with BotFather

-To create a new Telegram bot, you'll need to interact with [**BotFather**](https://t.me/BotFather), which is the official Telegram bot used for creating and managing bots.
-Follow the steps below to create your own bot:
+- To create a new Telegram bot, you'll need to interact with [**BotFather**](https://t.me/BotFather), which is the official Telegram bot used for creating and managing bots.
+To Know more about Telegram BotFather bot visit [**Telegram BotFather Bot**](https://github.com/abhijit-003/How-to-Create-Telegram-Bot/blob/main/Telegram%20BotFather/BotFather.md)
+- Follow the steps below to create your own bot:

 ## Step-by-Step Instructions: